 The Program in International and Comparative Business Law is a semester program designed for students from our some 90 partner institutions in 31 countries.
 It takes place each fall from September to December.
 Courses are held in English, but students are also welcome to sit in on regular classes taught to Bucerius students if their knowledge of German allows.

 The program is primarily intended for law students wishing to broaden and extend their understanding of the forces shaping international business law.
-Students gain insight into the day-to-day practice of the field from experienced professionals and professors.
-The program offers the unique opportunity to acquire first-hand knowledge of German, European and international law, covering topics such as corporate governance, international banking transactions, comparative contract law, etc.
+Students gain insight into day-to-day legal practice from experienced professionals and professors.
+The program offers the unique opportunity to acquire first-hand knowledge of German, European and international law, covering topics such as corporate governance, international banking transactions, comparative contract law and much more.

-Academic studies are balanced by a well-rounded extracurricular program, including museum visits, day excursions, special receptions and more.
-During the week-long break in the middle of the semester, the International Office offers an optional 5-day study trip to Berlin and Potsdam.
+Academic studies are balanced by a well-rounded extracurricular program, including museum visits, day-long excursions, cultural events, special receptions and more.
+During the one week mid-semester break, the International Office offers an optional five-day study trip to Berlin and Potsdam.
 Students may also opt to enroll in a German language course.

-The program is open exclusively for students from our partner universities.
+The program is open exclusively to students from our partner universities.
 To check if your university has a cooperation agreement with Bucerius, please see the list of our partner faculties.

 Each year Bucerius Law School welcomes some 100 students to the Exchange Program.
-In the last two years, the number of applications has risen considerably, with far more applications than spaces available.
-Therefore, applicants are carefully selected on the basis of their application materials and priority is given to those with a focus on business law.
-The application process for fall 2013 is open.
+In the last two years, the number of applications has risen considerably, with applications far exceeding the available space.
+Applicants are carefully selected on the basis of their application materials and priority is given to those focusing on business law.

 The application period for 2014 will begin in January 2014; applications are due by April 15, 2014.
 The application form is available here...